The Westchester Experience

 Goldstein Fitness Center

-Pace has tons of intramural sports for students who are interested in playing soccer, volleyball, flag football, basketball, etc.
+Pace has tons of intramural sports for students who are interested in playing soccer, volleyball, flag football, basketball, etc. Visit the Pace Athletics website to sign up for Intramurals.

 1st floor: Green Zone (Talking allowed)